oceanprotocol/ocean.py/READMEs/c2d-flow.md

 6. Bob starts a compute job
 7. Bob monitors logs / algorithm output

 This c2d flow example features a simple algorithm from the field of ML.
-OCEAN c2d is not limited to ML datasets and algorithms, but it is one of the most common use cases.
+Ocean c2d is not limited to ML datasets and algorithms, but it is one of the most common use cases.
 For a simple image processing example, you can check out [ocean-lena](https://github.com/calina-c/ocean-lena/blob/main/c2d-flow.md).

 Let's go through each step.